-Property taxes are primarily based on assessed value as determined by the County Assessor.
-If you disagree with the value established by the Assessor, you can appeal to the Department of Real Estate Assessments and the Board of Equalization.
+Real property taxes are based on assessed value as determined by the County Assessor, and the tax rate set by the County Board.
+If you disagree with the value established by the Assessor, you can appeal to the Department of Real Estate Assessments and/or the Board of Equalization.

 An assessment appeal is not a complaint about higher taxes.
-You must attempt to prove that your property’s market value is either inaccurate or unfair.
-Instructions and deadline dates for appeals are on the assessment notice you receive after Jan.
-1.
+You must prove that your property’s market value is either inaccurate or unfair.
+Instructions and deadline dates for appeals are on the assessment notice you receive each January.

-- The Department of Real Estate Assessments has incorrect data on items that affect value – i.e. number of baths, error in sq. footage
+- The Department of Real Estate Assessments has incorrect data on items that affect value – i.e. number of baths, error in square footage

 - You can prove that while the estimated market value of your property is valid, it was not appraised in a manner equitable with similar properties during the analysis period.

-There are three steps in the Appeal Process
+There are three steps in the Appeals Process:

 - Appeal to the Department of Real Estate Assessments